classiebit/eventmie-pro-docs/resources/docs/3.0/fullyloaded/stripe.md

     ---

-2. Click 3 Dots on Right side -> and click Update Details.
-See the below screenshot-
+2. Click the 3 Dots on the right -> Click Update Details.
+See screenshot below:

     ---